 - in winter, hold a soup or hot chocolate stall

 - in summer, hold an ice cream or home-made lemonade stall

-- plant herbs such as basil and parsley and sell the produce to teachers
+- plant herbs such as basil and parsley and sell the produce

 - hold a market to sell second-hand goods

 - hold competitions or raffles with an environmental prize donated from the school or local community